emacs-tree-sitter/ts-fold/README.md

 - `ts-fold-range-line-comment` - For languages that have one line comment blocks with the comment delimiter starting each line.
 Condenses all the comment nodes into a single fold.

-This folding function requires a lambda (or an externally defined function wrapper) so that the comment delimiter can be specified.
+  **Note:** This folding function requires a lambda (or an externally defined function wrapper) so that the delimiter can be specified.
 You usually don't need to worry about the `node` and `offset` variables, so just pass them through.